 Illustration

-This child's tunic is made from wool and flax, with figural images decorating the otherwise plain garment.
-This tunic is an example of Coptic fashion and was created sometime in the 5th or 6th Century CE.
-Similar garments were worn throughout the Byzantine and early Islamic period in Egypt, and are characteristic of early Medieval Egyptian fashion.
+Child's tunic, made of wool and flax, with figural images, an example of Coptic fashion from the 5th or 6th century CE.
+Similar garments were worn throughout the Byzantine and early Islamic period in Egypt, and are characteristic of early medieval Egyptian fashion.

 Cite This Work